 It’s important to remember that most dogs like snacking in long grass- this is a common place for ticks to hide, waiting to latch on.
 You should ensure your dog has up-to-date flea and tick prevention, especially if they’re prone to snacking.
 Eating grass is also one way that dogs can catch worms and diseases such as parvovirus- so you should make sure your pet is wormed regularly and is up to date on his vaccinations, too.

-Q: When Should I Worry About My Dog Eating Grass?
+When Should I Worry About My Dog Eating Grass?

-A: Most dogs that eat grass will suffer no ill effects.
+Most dogs that eat grass will suffer no ill effects.
 You’ll notice grass in the stool a day or two later, and your dog will have been his normal self throughout.

 Some dogs have been known to eat grass when their stomachs are dilating- a dangerous situation that often results in Gastric-Dilation-Volvulus or GDV.
 Symptoms include continually retching or vomiting but without producing any vomitus.
 This is an emergency situation and these dogs should be taken straight to the vet.

-Although rarer in dogs than cats, it is possible for dogs to get a piece of grass stuck at the back of their throat, which causes a sneeze, cough or repetitive swallowing.
+Although rarer in dogs than in cats, it is possible for dogs to get a piece of grass stuck at the back of their throat, which causes a sneeze, cough, or repetitive swallowing.
 This needs to be removed surgically, so if you spot any of these signs you should take your dog to the vet.

-Q: Can I Stop My Dog Eating Grass?
+Can I Stop My Dog Eating Grass?

-A: If your dog is showing no signs of illness, has a complete and balanced diet, and only snacks on grass occasionally, it’s likely that they’re normal.
-Stopping them from doing normal behaviour is not necessary and- in some cases- can be harmful, so it’s worth chatting this over with your dog trainer before deciding to intervene.
+If your dog is showing no signs of illness, has a complete and balanced diet, and only snacks on grass occasionally, it’s likely that they’re normal.
+Stopping them from doing normal behavior is not necessary and- in some cases- can be harmful, so it’s worth chatting this over with your dog trainer before deciding to intervene.
 Bitterant sprays and training techniques can help to stop dogs for whom grass-snacking is becoming a problem.

 While we’ve covered a lot of ground and most likely found at least one of the reasons your pup might be snacking on grass, we always recommend that you take your dog to your local vet if you have questions.
 While we can give advice, you know your dog better than anyone and can often judge if your pup doesn’t feel well.